 Definition

-A soft start is a circuit that deliberately slows the rate at which a power supply energizes, holding the input current to a safe level throughout the startup ramp instead of letting it spike.
-By controlling how quickly the input capacitors charge, a soft start tames the inrush current surge that would otherwise stress diodes, switches, fuses, and upstream breakers every time the unit is powered on.
+A soft start is a circuit that deliberately slows the rate at which a power supply energizes, holding input current to a safe level through the startup ramp instead of letting it spike.
+At the instant of plug-in, a PSU's large input capacitors look almost like a short circuit; by controlling how fast they charge, the soft-start stage tames the inrush current surge that would otherwise hammer rectifier diodes, switching devices, fuses, relay contacts, and the upstream breaker every single power-on.
+It is the difference between a supply that eases onto the line and one that arrives like a hammer blow.

 How soft start is implemented